StrangeBeeCorp/docs/docs/thehive/operations/apt-yum-repositories-end/apt-yum-deprecation-notice.md

 ## Who is affected

-This change applies to users deploying TheHive and Cortex on-premises via package installations.
+This change applies to users deploying TheHive and Cortex on-premises on Linux distributions via package installations.
 It doesn't affect those using the SaaS solution or running TheHive and Cortex through Docker deployments.

 ## Timeline